bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <v-clicks>

-1. ### Call service via a "Test License Plate Recognition" button on screen
+1. ### Call service via a "Recognize Text" button on screen
-   - ### Service will return the plate characters it finds
+   - ### Service will return the text it finds in the image
 1. ### Dislay the returned characters on the screen
-1. ### If no plate is found, display a message saying "No plate found"
+1. ### If text is found, display a message saying "No text found"
 1. ### Display an error message on the screen if an error is returned
-1. ### User should be able to retry this test if an error is returned by clicking the "Test License Plate Recognition" button
+1. ### User should be able to retry this test if an error is returned by clicking the "Recognize Text" button again

 </v-clicks>